PA Master Naturalist’s Notebook: Nov. 5 – 26, 2024

 I’ve been enjoying the blue skies and cooler temperatures.
 I noticed the first frost this week.
 Winter is just around the corner!

-Several types of praying mantises can be found in our area, including the Asian, European, and Carolina mantis.
-The Asian mantis is a large species, typically bright green, with a short thorax and long body.
-The European mantis is identifiable by a bullseye mark on the inside of each front leg.
-In contrast, the Carolina mantis is smaller, with a long thorax and short body.
-Unfortunately, the non-native Asian and European mantises prey on the native Carolina mantis, and compete with it for food, contributing to its population decline.
+Several types of praying mantises can be found in our area, including the Asian, Narrow-winged, European, and Carolina mantises.
+The Carolina mantis (Stagmomantis carolina) is the only species native to this region.
+Unfortunately, non-native mantises prey on the native Carolina mantis and compete with it for food, contributing to its population decline.

-Females of all three species deposit their eggs in an egg case known as an ootheca.
-The Asian mantis ootheca is particularly large and bulbous, while those of the European and Carolina mantises are smaller and flat.
-The Carolina mantis ootheca has distinctive dark stripes, as shown in the image.
-I was happy to find this in the north field.
+Females of all mantis species deposit their eggs in a protective case called an ootheca.
+The ootheca of the Asian mantis is large and bulbous, while those of the Narrow-winged, European, and Carolina mantises are smaller and flatter.
+The Carolina mantis ootheca is usually rougher in texture and irregular in shape.

 Striped Wintergreen (Chimaphila maculata)